adobe-commerce/aio-cli-plugin-commerce/README.md

 Sometimes your AIO authentication can become invalid.
 You must first `aio logout` and then `aio login`.
 Also verify you are using the correct cli environment (`stage` or `prod`).

+### Wrong Org

+If you are already authenticated to experience.adobe.com with a specific org selected, the aio login command will use that authentication.
+If this does not match the org you are trying to use for CCM or API Mesh, you will need to log out and log in again.

+### 404

+If you see a 404 when you navigate to your storefront "aem.page" url, it can be due to a few reasons.
+Here are some steps you can take to troubleshoot:

+1. **Check the URL**: Ensure that the URL you are trying to access is correct and that there are no typos.
+2. **Check AEM Code Sync Bot**: Ensure that the AEM Code Sync Bot is installed to the correct github repository. _you cannot select "all repositories"!

+### Further steps

+If you are still having problems, please open an issue and confirm that you:

+- can consistently reproduce the issue
+- are able to obtain the full error output using AIO_LOG_LEVEL=debug aio commerce init.
+- verify you have tried using the "demo" backends
+- verify you have tried with and without API Mesh
+- verify you deleted the mesh before using the CLI (`aio api-mesh:delete`)
+- verify you have tried using unique destination repo name
+- verify you are in the correct IMS environment (`aio config set cli.env <env>`)
+- verify you are authorized to the correct IMS org (`aio config get console.org`)
+- Sign out of https://experience.adobe.com first before running the CLI, as this may “auto select” the wrong org
+- verify you are authorized to the correct gh user gh auth status

+Additionally, please:
+- provide the storefront url
+- provide exact steps/inputs you chose in order to reproduce the issue

 # Usage

 ```sh-session